sourcegraph/scip/cmd/Readme.md

-SCIP (pronounciation: "skip") is a language-agnostic protocol for indexing source code, which can be used to power code navigation functionality such as Go to Definition, Find References, and Find Implementations.
+SCIP (pronounciation: "skip") is a language-agnostic protocol for indexing source code, which can be used to power code navigation functionality such as Go to definition, Find references, and Find implementations.

 This repository includes: